Kelly Coffield Park

 Kelly Coffield Park (born January 19, 1962) is an American actress and comedian.
 She is best known for being an original cast member of the sketch comedy television series In Living Color.

+Career

 In 1997, Park had a supporting role in the short-lived Fox ensemble drama 413 Hope St. She has also appeared in feature films such as Field of Dreams (1989), Quiz Show (1994), Jerry Maguire (1996), Rhinos (1999), Scary Movie (2000), The Specials (2000), and Undercover Brother (2002; cameo appearance).
-Her latest film is Bride Wars (2009).
+She also starred in Bride Wars (2009).

 Park appeared on an episode of the TV series Wings and on the Seinfeld episodes "The Chinese Woman" and "The Pledge Drive" as "Noreen," whose relationships with men were regularly destroyed by Elaine Benes.
 Kelly has also made guest appearances on My Wife and Kids and The Jamie Foxx Show.

+Personal life

 She married Steve Park, another former cast member of In Living Color, in 1999.
-They have a son, Owen, and a daughter, Eliza.
+They have a son and a daughter.